 About Youness Robert-Tahiri

 Hello!
-I am a 3rd year undergraduate student in the Psychology (Specialist) program at the University of Toronto, St. George.
+I am a third-year undergraduate student in the Psychology Research Specialist program at the University of Toronto.
 I am passionate about children's mental health and the many ways that youth can overcome adversity.
 I am especially interested in developing interventions that promote resilience and healing for survivors of childhood adversity.

 To this end, my Laidlaw Scholar research involves examining the origins of childhood kindness.
 I want to explore how adversity such as poverty, family conflict, and community violence, affect pathways of kindness.
 Specifically, I want to identify protective factors from those who experience childhood adversity but remain kind to themselves and others.
 By doing this, I hope to develop interventions that promote prosocial behaviour among survivors of childhood adversity.

 I balance this emotionally heavy passion with a deep appreciation of the world of comedy.
 This entails performing comedic improvisations at various venues in the city.
-This art form has helped me develop resilience in the face of my own lived experience with childhood adversity.
 As such, I am also fascinated by the relationship between comedy and mental health.